Keep yourself up to date with our fishery’s simple rules

 - The week commences on Monday.
 All other fish must be carefully returned to the water unharmed.
 Catch and Release on barbless hooks wherever possible.

-- There is a maximum of eight fish to be caught in any one session and/or one day
+- There is a maximum of eight fish to be caught in any one session and/or day.
+During the months when HIGH TEMPERATURE CONTROLS are in place the daily and weekly kill allowances will apply.

 - Maximum of 30 fish to be killed per member in any one season

-- All Browns, Blues and Spotted/Speckled Trout are stocked on a Catch and Release basis only.
+- All Brown, Blue and Sparctic Trout are stocked on a Catch and Release basis only.
 Please be extremely careful in their handling and release.

-- Please record any Browns, Blues and Spotted/Speckled Trout in the Returns Book.
+- Please record any Brown , Blue and Sparctic Tout in the Returns Book.
 Each species is shown on the returns sheet.

 - All members must sign in before fishing and complete their returns after fishing (including nil returns).
 This is absolutely essential in the interest of stocking programmes